 The cross-tab of gender and age groups in the obtained sample is presented in Table \ref{crosstab}, together with the 2020 population estimate by the CSO \autocite{CentralStatisticsOffice2021}.
-The sample contains more female participants in the 18--24 age group and more male participants in the 65 or above age group than what the population estimate suggests.
-In the actual analysis, I do estimation with or without regression adjustment for these demographic variables and find there is little difference in the results.
+The sample contains more female participants in the 18--24 age group and more male participants in the 65+ age group than in the population estimate.
+In the analysis, I do estimation with and without regression adjustment for these demographic variables.

-The quality of participants' attentiveness was checked based on whether participants met the following criteria: (1) answer the question to measure the outcome (the ``outcome question'' hereafter); (2) answer two manipulation checks correctly (for the details of these checks, see the section ``Manipulation Checks'' in the supplemental document); (3) complete the survey not too quickly (at least 30 seconds; see the section ``Manipulation Checks'' in the supplemental document).
-I decided to remove the participants who did not meet at least one of these criteria and make my entire sample consist of attentive participants only -- the section ``Manipulation Checks'' in the supplemental document discusses the possibility of post-treatment selection bias \autocite{Montgomery2018b}.
+Participants' attentiveness to the survey was checked based on whether participants met the following criteria: (1) answer the question to measure the outcome (the ``outcome question'' hereafter); (2) answer two manipulation checks correctly (for details on these checks, see the section ``Manipulation Checks'' in the supplemental document); (3) complete the survey not too quickly (at least 30 seconds; see the section ``Manipulation Checks'' in the supplemental document).
+I removed the participants who did not meet at least one of these criteria, to make my entire sample consist of attentive participants only.
+The section ``Manipulation Checks'' in the supplemental document discusses the possibility of post-treatment selection bias \autocite{Montgomery2018b}.
 Although it is another interesting topic to examine how inattentive people make a decision given different types of statistical uncertainty, this article focuses on how attentive people do so.
 A science communication study suggests that ``the presentation format hardly has an impact on people in situations where they have time, motivation, and cognitive capacity to process information systematically'' \autocite[284]{Visschers2009}.
-My experiment can investigate whether this is indeed the case, and finds it is not.
+My experiment can investigate whether this is indeed the case.